akos29/book_appointment/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Yatch Booking App <a name="about-project"></a>
+# 📖 Yacht Booking App <a name="about-project"></a>

 > Describe your project in 1 or 2 sentences.

-**Yatch Booking App** is a responsive application that allows users to search for, book, and pay for yacht charters.
+**Yacht Booking App** is a responsive application that allows users to search for, book, and pay for yacht charters.

 ## 🛠 Built With <a name="built-with"></a>